-WFP Malawi is also emphasizing its transition from relief to resilience, addressing the root causes of food insecurity and scaling up its interventions with a focus on integrated resilience.
-WFP continues to partner with the Government, other UN agencies, NGOs, civil society and the private sector to achieve the Sustainable Development Goals (SDGs) by 2030, with a particular emphasis on reaching Zero Hunger (SDG 2), and aligning with Government’s strategies, particularly the Vision 2063.
+WFP continues to partner with the Government, other UN agencies, NGOs, civil society and the private sector, to achieve the Sustainable Development Goals (SDGs) by 2030, with a particular emphasis on reaching Zero Hunger (SDG 2), and aligning with Government strategies, particularly its Vision 2063.

 What the World Food Programme is doing in Malawi

 WFP in Malawi responds to emergency needs, prioritizing use of cash-based transfers for people affected by conflict.
 Around 50,000 refugees and asylum seekers are registered in the Dzaleka refugee camp in Malawi.
 Political instability and social unrest in the Great Lakes and Horn of Africa regions have resulted in a continued flow of refugees into Malawi for over two decades.
 WFP works to achieve and maintain food security among refugees.
 The majority of people in camps have no access to livelihood activities, and WFP assistance is the only reliable and predictable source of food for them.
 We provide cash-based transfers to meet immediate and urgent food needs, as well as supporting activities such as crop and livestock production to increase people’s incomes and self-reliance.